 Table 64.
-Save Batch As dialog box and Move Batch dialog box parameters (Sheet 2 of 2)
+Save Batch As dialog box and Move Batch dialog box parameters (Sheet 2 of 3)

-Parameter Description New batch parameters New Batch Name of the new batch to create.
+Parameter Description With no confirmation prompt, immediately removes the selected folder.
+Delete Folder You cannot delete a folder that contains lower-level project or batch folders; you must first delete the lower-level project or batch folders.
+Or, you can right-click and choose Delete.
+Renames the selected folder.
+Rename Folder You cannot rename a folder that contains lower-level project or batch folders; you must first delete the lower-level project or batch folders.
+Or, you can right-click and choose Rename.
+Batch table Batch Name of batches in the selected project. Туре Type of batch: Quan, Screening, or Unknown Only.
+Date Changed Date that the batch was last updated.
+Samples Number of samples in the batch.
+Method Name of the method used to create the batch.
+Size Size of the batch in megabytes.
+Domain TraceFinder domain in which the batch was created.
+New batch parameter rs New Batch Name of the new batch to create.
 Note If the Create button is not activated, you have entered a name that is already used or you have not selected a method.
 Path Path to the project in the TraceFinderData\Projects folder where the batch is created.
 Buttons Save Saves the batch to the specified name and folder and opens the Batch View for the new batch.
 Cancel Closes the Save Batch As dialog box without saving the batch.
-Shortcut menu command s Create Folder Adds one of the following: When a drive is selected, adds a new project-level folder to the drive.
+Shortcut menu comma ands Create Folder Adds one of the following: When a drive is selected, adds a new project-level folder to the drive.
 When a project folder is selected, adds a subproject-level folder to the selected project.
 When a subproject folder is selected, adds a lower-level folder to the subproject.
 Delete Folder Immediately removes the selected folder.
 There is no prompt to confirm that you want to delete the selected folder.
 You cannot delete a folder that contains lower-level project or batch folders; you must first delete the lower-level project or batch folders.
-Rename Folder Renames the selected folder.
-You cannot rename a folder that contains lower-level project or batch folders; you must first delete the lower-level project or batch folders.
-Expand Child Nodes Expands all project and subproject folders in the Project tree.
-Collapse Child Nodes Collapses all project and subproject folders in the Project tree.